 - Full disk encryption (BitLocker/FileVault; default on modern phones).

-- Endpoint protection (built-in or managed EDR if budget allows).
+- Endpoint protection (built-in is better than none; managed EDR if risk/budget supports it).

-- Quarterly: audit all SaaS admin settings and installed integrations.
+- Quarterly: review SaaS admin settings, integrations, and dormant accounts.

-Ransomware is a business continuity problem.
-Your goal is not only “prevention” but reliable recovery.
-Use the 3-2-1 principle:
+Ransomware is ultimately a business continuity problem.
+Your goal is not only prevention, but reliable recovery.
+Apply 3-2-1:

 - 3 copies of important data